Databingo/aih/README.md

     - team:read
     - users:read

-then click `Install to Workspace` to find your `User OAuth Token`; You can obtain your `channel_id` by open the webside of chating with Claude in Slack at `https://app.slack.com/client/xxxxx/yyyyy`, then `yyyyy` is it.
+then click `Install to Workspace` to find your `User OAuth Token`; You can obtain your `channel_id` by open the webside of chating with Claude in Slack via format of `https://app.slack.com/client/xxxxx/yyyyy`, then `yyyyy` is it.

 ## Tips
 - The returned text will be auotmatically saved in your system clipboard, so you can paste it anywhere directly.